Cloudneeti/Cloudneeti_SaaS_Docs/docs/remediation/awsDecommissionofRemediation.md

 4. Decommission remediation framework in AWS account which need to be remediated.

-        bash decommission-remediation-framework.sh [-a <12-digit-account-id>] [-e <environment-prefix>]
+        bash decommission-remediation-framework.sh -a <AWS-account-id> -p <primary-deployment-region> -e < Cloudneeti-environment-prefix> -s <list of regions from where the auto-remediation is to be decommissioned>

-    (-a) Account Id: 12-digit AWS account Id of the account where the remediation framework is deployed (-e) Environment prefix: Enter any suitable prefix for your deployment
+(-a) Account Id: 12-digit AWS account Id of the account where the remediation framework is deployed

+(-p) Primary AWS Region where main framework is deployed

+(-e) Environment prefix: Enter any suitable prefix for your deployment

+(-s) Secondary Region(s): List of region(s) from where the auto-remediation is to be decommissioned it should be in programmatic format e.g. us-east-1 or you can provide  ‘all’ for all regions or ‘na’ if you do not want to decommission auto-remediation from other regions.